 A family day care service provides care in a home for the maximum number of children, including their own children, under national law and regulations.

-After-school care, also known as outside school hours care is for school aged children or children of any age in special or emergency situations.
+Outside school hours care is for school aged children or children of any age in special or emergency situations.

 Vacation care generally includes indoor and outdoor activities.